LukeGrahamLandry/franca/devlog.md

 - string literals in array initializers were being emitted twice because of count_array_init_elements.
 - strings for function names were emitted twice: `__func__` and `__FUNCTION__`
 - sema: show declaration line for InvalidField error reporting

+---

+- need to store an extra layer of mapping for each QbeModule that uses the FrcModule, because they'll have different symbol ids.
+- i was trying to be clever about lazily loading stuff by treating them as normal expressions in a scope but that doesn't quite work because you need to pre-intern all the mangled names before you can load() a function.
+- the cache files kinda are a better api to expose because they treat all symbols uniform, so it isolates the hacks to deal with my historical (func vs dat vs import) separation in the frontend. i think that's most of what's making this seem painful. having an explicit translation step really makes the weirdness about how i handle symbol names stand out. maybe this will encourage me to redo that part of the frontend sooner.
+- it's a bit hacky that i keep swaping between the expr storing funcid or ptr. the module says the type is ptr because func only makes sense to the compiler, and then we change it to funcid because that's more useful, but if coerce_const_expr sees it in between it will switch back (and convert the value) ...why am i even doing any of this shit. `module.sym[i]` has this info. lmao. oh but you don't know the type unless you're going through the scope. ok that's fine, just save the types in another array at the beginning. that's much simplier than manually poking around in the scope to recreate info we already had.
+- new way of doing type remapping is less painful than old emit_ir.fr/remap(). rely on doing the source module being finished and then you just need to apply an offset to type indices to remap them.

 ## (Jun 7)